Property crime: Embezzlement

-Embezzlement is the unlawful taking of property by someone who it was entrusted to.
+Embezzlement is the unlawful taking of property by someone whom it was entrusted to.
 For example, if a named person trusts their friend enough to allow them to hold their wallet, and the friend goes home without returning the wallet with the intention of keeping the money, the friend would have committed embezzlement.

 Larceny

 Larceny is the unlawful taking of another person's property with the intention to deprive the owner of it.
 If the stolen object is above a large value, then it is considered a felony and is called a grand theft.
 A petty theft is stealing an object with small value which would pass as a misdemeanor.
 If a person has a lost item in possession, and a reasonable method exists for finding the owner, they must return it or it would be considered larceny.
 For example, if one finds a wallet with an ID in it, it is their duty to find a method to return it to the owner.
 Shoplifting and attempted shoplifting fall under this category.